What To Expect

 Fasting is not usually required.
 But again, confirm with your physician before your procedure.

-Sunflower Dermatology & Medical Day Spa is a skin and cancer center leader in Kansas City, providing complete, comprehensive, and compassionate care.
+Epiphany Dermatology & Medical Day Spa is a skin and cancer center leader in Kansas City, providing complete, comprehensive, and compassionate care.

 If you have any questions regarding Mohs Micrographic Surgery (MMS) or would like to schedule an initial visit with our Kansas City skin and cancer experts, please contact us: